ofajzea/projet-4/README.md

 The deliverables have to be added to your project main folder according to the project organization described in the following section.
 Henceforth, in your project folder:
-- `notebooks\2022_2023`: has to include the Jupyter notebook of your work
+- `notebooks`: has to include the Jupyter notebook of your work
-- `reports\2022_2023`: has to contain the presentations and the final report
+- `reports`: has to contain the presentations and the final report

-You may create the folder `2022_2023` if it does not exist already.

 The deliverables are to be provided through a merge request to the central repository.